Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us028/04.tests-and-implementation/Readme.md

-# US006 - Create a Task
+# US028 - As a Collaborator, I wish to consult the tasks assigned to me
 ## 4. Tests

 **Test 1:** Check that it is not possible to create an instance of the Task class with null values.